alxndr/blog/_drafts/nasin-ku.md

 It is a beautiful and creative writing system!
 But its inherent flexibility can be challenging to navigate.

-As a beginner to _toki pona_ who wanted to begin using _sitelen sitelen_ as quickly as possible (and being unsatisfied with my attempts at memorizing the relatively modest quantity of glyphs), I found myself wanting a method of looking up a shape based on its components.
-This immediately reminded me of using [using Chinese dictionaries by determining radicals and stroke count](https://en.wikipedia.org/wiki/Radical_(Chinese_characters)), and I wondered if something similar (but more _pona_) were possible for _sitelen sitelen_...
+As a beginner to _toki pona_ who was impatiently wanting to use _sitelen sitelen_, I found myself needing a method of defining a glyph based on its visual appearance, with only a rough understanding of the vocabulary and each glyph's constituents.
+This reminded me of using Chinese dictionaries with [radical and stroke count](https://en.wikipedia.org/wiki/Radical_(Chinese_characters)), and I wondered if something similar (but _pona_) were possible for _sitelen sitelen_...

-This ends up addressing the thought experiment[^1]: how might a _toki pona_ reference document work, which does not use the Latin alphabet (or any other native human orthography) at all?
-[^1]: ...a thought experiment which I just came up with

 ## nasin (method)

-> tldr: Each glyph has a unique set of symbols (aka "roots") associated with it; each glyph is indexed according to the order of its roots (recursively).
-A dictionary user can thereby "decompose" a glyph based on its visual components and quickly cross-reference it within a relatively large list.
+> tldr: Each glyph has a unique set of components (aka "roots") associated with it; Roots are ordered; Each glyph can thereby be ordered according to its roots.
+With a rough understanding of the roots and ordering, **a dictionary user can quickly locate an arbitrary or unrecognized glyph within a large source list.**

 * The most significant aspect of the glyph is designated the **primary root**.
+All glyphs have a primary root.
   * The "most significant" aspect could be the center or the largest portion of the glyph, or a unique symbol compared to the remainder of the glyph.
-  * All glyphs have a primary root; This determines the broad location of the glyph within the _nasin ku_.
+  * The primary root will determine the broad location of the glyph.
 * Remaining aspects of the glyph may be designated **additional roots**.
-These determine the fine-grained location of the glyph in _ku_.
   * Additional roots are not necessary (i.e. some glyphs have a primary root and no additional roots);
   * These tend to follow a pattern of "next most significant", with allowances so that glyph sequences are unique.
+  * The sequence of additional roots will determine the fine-grained location of the glyph.

 ## (roots)